serviejs/popsicle/README.md

 [![Build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

 > **Popsicle** is the easiest way to make HTTP requests - a consistent, intuitive and tiny API that works on node and the browser.
-9.64 kB in browsers, after minification and gzipping.
+9.37 kB in browsers, after minification and gzipping, including dependencies (with `url` being the bulk of it).

 ```js
 popsicle.get('/users.json')